The Hertie School of Governance in Berlin is offering 10 doctoral stipends for its

 - European Integration

-- International Security, especially Empirical Conflict Studies
+- International Security (especially Empirical Conflict Studies)

-- (Protection of) Fundamental Rights
+- Fundamental Rights (especially from comparative perspectives)

 - Digital Governance

-- Political Economy and Social Policy
+- Political Economy and Social Policy (especially Public Policy and Demographic Change)

 The Hertie School of Governance is an international teaching and research centre of excellence that prepares students for leadership positions in government, business, and civil society.
-An interdisciplinary focus and policy orientation distinguish the School’s research agenda.
-Internationally recognised academics make up the core faculty.
-Together with visiting faculty, postdoctoral researchers, and PhD students they cover a broad spectrum of issues in their teaching and research.
+An interdisciplinary focus and policy orientation distinguish the School's research agenda.
+Internationally recognised academics make up the faculty.
+Together with visiting faculty, postdoctoral researchers, and PhD students, they cover a broad spectrum of issues in their teaching and research.
 First-rate publications and a broad range of research projects and cooperations with partner institutions in Germany and abroad are further marks of research at the Hertie School.